junhui-f/ICT2202-DF-Assignment_One/DeepSpeech/README.txt

   By default, the value of lm_beta is set to 1.18.

 Enable VAD: Voice Activity Detection.
 When enabled, attempts to only transcribe audio files that might contain speech, rather than every audio file.
-  By default, VAD is enabled.
+  By default, VAD is enabled, and strictness set to 3.
   Strictness value ranges from 0~3, a lower strictness value generates better results at the cost of decoding time.